Frequently Asked Questions

 A: I’m gay (or lesbian, bi, transgender, undefined).
 Will I be comfortable here?

-Sonoma County a “queer-friendly” place.
-As therapists, we are conscious of the unique considerations of this community and can help you resolve any concerns you have expressing your sexuality, identity, faith, and/or healing conflicts with family.
+Sonoma County is a very “queer-friendly” place.
+As therapists, we are conscious of the unique considerations of this community and can help you resolve any concerns you have expressing your sexuality, identity, faith, and/or healing conflicts with others.

 A: Tell me about the Administrator of the Program.

-CHI Recovery, Inc. is a psychological treatment coordination center which serves individuals and families, including the children of our participants by a child psychologist.
-We also treat youth addiction, providing customized treatment programs for them and their families, (ages 12 to 19.)
-We do not have a residence for youth–family members will need to provide resident support and transportation to youth participants, joining the treatment team as an active partner in recovery.
+CHI Recovery, Inc. is a psychological treatment coordination or “patient navigation” center which serves individuals and families.
+We also treat youth addiction, providing customized treatment programs for them and their families, (ages 14 to 18.)
+We do not have a residence for youth–family members will need to provide resident support and transportation for youth participants, as an active partner in your child’s recovery.

-Chi Recovery’s affiliate mental health providers hold advanced degrees and have a minimum of 10 years or more in the treatment of addiction, co-occurring disorders and codependency.
-CHI administers the CHI Recovery Program by implementing the systems, tools, and services provided by CHI, and will conduct all interviews and hiring of auxiliary and principal participants.
+CHI Recovery’s affiliate mental health providers hold advanced degrees and have a minimum of 10 years or more in the treatment of addiction, co-occurring disorders and codependency.
+CHI administers the CHI Recovery Program by implementing the systems, tools, and services provided by CHI, and will conduct all interviews and manage all contracts and conduct all billing services needed for the of principal participants.
 We are a non-discriminatory, equal opportunity contractor.